Do I need a referral from a GP to see a Chiropractor?

 Upon paying for your visit, please present the reception staff with your Private Health Insurance card and the rebate be processed instantly through our HICAPS machine.
 Credit card, EFTPOS and Cash facilities are available to pay the gap.

 What happens during a Report of Findings visit?

-Dr Graham will show and explain your diagnosis and the findings of the initial examination and x-rays.
-Dr Graham will work with you to specifically tailor your health and wellness management protocol.
+Our chiropractors will explain your diagnosis and the findings of the initial examination and x-rays.
+Your chiropractor will then work with you to tailor your treatment plan to your individual needs and goals, forming your overall health and wellness management protocol.